 ***Please limit no more than 2 bags per order as stock and ingredients are low**

-Vita-Min is our once-a-day multivitamin in a fully absorbable tea form.
-These beautifully grown or wildcrafted herbs bring deep nutrition and re-mineralization into the body, one sip at a time.
-This tea blend combines hormone-loving red clover, uterus tonifying red raspberry, iron-rich nettle, soothing oatstraw, silica-laden horsetail, and refreshing mint.
+Vita-Min is our best-selling once-a-day 'herbal multivitamin' in fully absorbable tea form.
+These beautifully grown and wildcrafted herbs bring deep nutrition and re-mineralization into the body, one sip at a time.
+This tea blend combines hormone-loving red clover, uterus-tonifying red raspberry, iron-laden nettle, soothing oatstraw, silica-packed horsetail, and refreshing mint.*

-Our new Vita-Min formula brings all of the vitamins, minerals, and nutrients found to be valuable in plants in one power packed blend and is the perfect blend to make infusions.
+Our Vita-Min formula brings the vitamins, minerals, and nutrients found to be valuable in plants into one bioavailable blend and is the perfect combination to make into herbal infusions.

-For years, customers have been lovingly requesting a nutrient-rich pregnancy tea.
+For years, customers have been lovingly requesting a nutrient-dense pregnancy tea.
 This is our humble offering to you!
-Vita-Min is perfectly appropriate for those in pre-pregnancy, pregnancy, post-partum and nursing times, and is also a perfectly appropriate addition for anyone else.
+Vita-Min is perfectly appropriate for those in pre-pregnancy, pregnancy, post-partum, and nursing times, and is also a perfectly appropriate addition for anyone else.

 Is Vita-Min for women only - or is it okay for any gender?
-Absolutely - there are no ingredients within Vita-Min that would be inappropriate for others.
-It's simply a bioavailable mineral and vitamin-rich blend of herbs for tea/infusion no matter who you are.
+Absolutely - there are no ingredients within Vita-Min that would be inappropriate for anyone.
+It's simply a nutritive blend of herbs for tea/infusion no matter who you are.
 Vita-Min is for all.

 How to Use: